The key battles that may decide England v France

 But England will also look to unleash one of their most creative players whenever possible.

-Only Shaw and Harry Kane and have offered greater creativity for England than Bellingham, who has so far played seven passes into the box and became the first teenager to assist in a World Cup knockout stage game in that standout Senegal showing.
+Only Shaw and Harry Kane have offered greater creativity for England than Bellingham, who has so far played seven passes into the box and became the first teenager to assist in a World Cup knockout stage game in that standout Senegal showing.

 - Why England have nothing to fear - Alan Shearer